HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Mostly middle trimenon (on average in the 31st week for first gravids and 21.2 weeks for Multigravidae) or immediately post partum.
+Mostly mid-trimester (average at 31 weeks in first gravidae and 21.2 weeks in multigravidae) or immediately post partum.

-The average age of the first patient in larger studies is 30.5 years.
+The average age of first-gravid patients in major studies is 30.5 years.

 LocalizationThis section has been translated automatically.